QED-it/zkinterface/README.md

 * A protocol for building a constraint system from gadget composition.
 * Technical recommendations for implementation.

-## Limitations

-This first revision focuses on non-interactive proof systems (NIZKs) for general statements (i.e., NP relations) represented in the R1CS/QAP-style constraint system representation.
-Extension to other forms of constraint systems is planned.

-The associated code is experimental.

-See the [specification document](zkInterface.pdf) for more information about limitations and scope.

 ## Integration examples

 ### Dalek Bulletproofs